-This program was first launched during the 1997 District Convention season.
-Every year since, the National Council has recognized women in the field of music to speak and/or perform at both district and national conventions.
-Although early in the execution of the program the participants were largely chosen from those within the current membership, the program has grown and evolved into a nation-wide search to find women with compelling stories to tell and words of wisdom to bestow upon our membership.
-Notable speakers in the recent past include performer Cora Coleman-Dunham, composer Julie Giroux, and assistant director of "The President's Own" Marine Band, Captain Michelle Rakers.
+Our first National Convention Women in Music Speaker was composer Ann McGinty in 1997.
+Every year since, the National Council of Tau Beta Sigma has recognized women in music to speak and/or perform at both district and national conventions.
+The program has grown and evolved into a nationwide search to find women with compelling stories to tell and with words of wisdom to bestow upon our membership.